 Elkhorn City, KY

 Everything you need for recreational enjoyment.
 Parks, swimming, hiking, horseback riding, biking, restaurant, lodge and white water rafting and much more.

 Breathtaking Cave Run Lake located in the Daniel Boone National Forest.
 8,300 acres surface area.
 Known as the "Muskie Fishing Capitol of the South."
 Towns in the area are Fr...

 The Central Kentucky Wildlife Refuge is a 500-acre preserve, located 13 miles from Danville in the Parksville knob land and bordering a stretch of the beautiful North Rolling ...

 A Russell County Natural Feature.
 The Creelsboro Natural Arch (also known as "The Rockhouse") is a historic archway to the Cumberland River and an Indian burial ground o...

 There's Only One...Cumberland Gap.

-Cumberland Gap is indeed a national park of superlatives: rich history, spectacular scenery, impressive vistas, unique geologic sandstone fo...
+Cumberland Gap National Park has a lot to offer: rich history, spectacular scenery, impressive vistas, unique geologic sandstone formations...

 The Daniel Boone National Forest maintains over 706,000 acres in 21 counties of eastern Kentucky, stretching from Morehead to the Tennessee border.
 More than 600 miles of road...